CONDITIONS TREATED

 SIGNS AND SYMPTOMS

-• Suspects without sufficient basis
+• Suspects without a sufficient basis

 • May behave in a hostile or stubborn manner